The Press of Atlantic City

 Because The Press focuses on local issues, with an emphasis on local and school events – particularly high school sports – other daily papers have penetration in the area.
 These include The Philadelphia Inquirer, the Asbury Park Press, Cherry Hill's Courier-Post, and the Vineland Daily Journal.
+In recent years, the Press has begun covering college football.

 History

 The newspaper was founded in 1895 by Walter Edge as the Atlantic City Daily Press.
-In 1930 the name of the paper was changed to the Atlantic City Press, and in 1971 the name was changed to The Press.
+In 1930, the name of the paper was changed to the Atlantic City Press, and in 1971, the name was changed to The Press.
 In 1988, its name was changed again to The Press of Atlantic City, the name currently in use.

 The paper was owned from 1951 to 2013 by Abarta, a privately owned Pittsburgh-based holding company largely known for Coca-Cola bottling, and oil and gas operations in Pennsylvania.
 On January 14, 2013, Abarta officials announced they were selling the paper to focus on their other business operations.
 On July 18, 2013, an asset purchase agreement was signed with BH Media, a Berkshire Hathaway subsidiary, for $9.6 million and the paper became wholly owned by BH Media on August 11, 2013.
 In 2014, BH Media bought the Current and Gazette newspapers.
 In 2015, BH Media bought Atlantic City Weekly.
 The newspapers were acquired by Lee Enterprises upon its purchase of BH Media in 2020.